 I don't think that is

-something most anglers here would do, but the stiffness that allows lantern fishing rods to lift fish also makes them very effective for Czech Nymphing.
+something most anglers here would do, but the stiffness that allows lantern fishing rods to lift fish also makes them very effective for tight line Czech or Polish Nymphing.
 Now that is something anglers here definitely do.
 With a stiff rod, all the little "ticks"

 as the fly bounces off rocks or "taps" as a fish takes the fly are transmitted to your hand rather than being